shivammathur/test-setup-php/README.md

 Do not forget to add `extension=xz.so` to your `php.ini`.

 ### Windows
+Windows builds are now done automatically on each push; you can download them from the [build artifacts](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts) or [releases](https://github.com/codemasher/php-ext-xz/releases) (after 1.1.2).

-Follow the steps under "[Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2)" to setup your build environment.
+If you want to build it on your own, follow the steps under "[Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2)" to setup your build environment.
 Before the compilation step, clone this repository to `[...]\php-src\ext\xz` and proceed.

 ```bat